huaminghuangtw/Evergreen-Notes/Permanent-Notes/rest, reset, relax, recharge.md

 ⭐️ Stop treating rest as a reward and start treating it as a critical/essential part of your high performance routine.

-* Breaks aren't a special treat.
-They're an absolute necessity.
+* Breaks aren’t a special treat.
+They’re an absolute necessity.
-* Replace the label “relaxing” or “relaxation” with “recovery,” so you don't view it as wasted time.
+* Replace the label “relaxing” or “relaxation” with “recovery,” so you don’t view it as wasted time.
 Think of _relaxing_ as _recovery_ because it very much is.

 ---